 William is a Chartered Director and Fellow with the Institute of Directors (CDir & FIoD); a Chartered Manager (CMgr) and Fellow of the Chartered Management Institute (FCMI); a Fellow of the Royal Geographical Society (FRGS) and Master of Science (MSc) in Defence and Strategic Studies.
 When asked why he wanted to join OSTC’s board, he said: “OSTC has very clear purpose, vision, values and standards; a global company looking to expand its trading capability in capital markets supported by educational programmes.
 Forward leaning and sustainable, it’s a business that’s changing lives for the better while working to ensure the long-term value of the company – this is a very exciting business model that has reach and depth with a great future.”

-The next non-executive director to join our board in January 2020 is Professor Rose Luckin, a world-leading educational technology (AI) expert from University College of London (UCL) Knowledge Lab, London.
+Professor Rose Luckin joined OSTC as a non-executive director in January 2020, a world-leading educational technology (AI) expert from University College of London (UCL) Knowledge Lab, London.
 As Professor of Learner Centred Design at the UCL Knowledge Lab in London, Rose’s research involves the design and evaluation of educational technology using theories from the learning sciences and techniques from Artificial Intelligence (AI).
 Rose is also Director of EDUCATE, a London hub for Educational Technology StartUps, researchers and educators to work together on the development of evidence-informed Educational Technology.

 Intrigued by the potential and possibilities offered in the trading industry, coupled with the drive, entrepreneurialism and values of OSTC, Justina joined the business in 2015 to help strengthen its corporate governance.